NeublaCorp/neublacorp.github.io/index.md

 published: true
 ---

-Neubla Corporation is founded in 2021 to create the next generation of Deep Neural Network aceleration hardware.
+Neubla Corporation was founded in 2021 to create the next generation of Deep Neural Network aceleration hardware.
 We are currently located in Seoul, Korea and Cambridge, UK.